aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/using-parallelism-compress-files/_index.md

 };
 ```

-## Step 6: Save the Compressed Archive
+## Step 6: save the compressed archive

 Finally, write the archive to disk with the desired options, including encoding, a comment, and the parallel settings defined earlier.
 The `Save` method finalises the ZIP file.